Chief to recommend charges against Florida teens who recorded drowning ath

 Victim's sister wants law changed

+"Just why didn't you call for help?" she said Friday on HLN.
+"Even if you didn't physically go in and help him, why didn't you just make a phone call to get him help, someone who can help him?
+All it took is one call, one second, and a life could have been saved.
+He clearly screamed for help not once, not twice, but three times."

-Dunn's sister, Simone McIntosh, says a friend has started a petition to change the law.
+McIntosh says a friend has started a petition to change the law.

-When somebody needs assistance, "You should be obligated to help or to get help for them," McIntosh said Friday on HLN.
+When somebody needs assistance, "You should be obligated to help or to get help for them," McIntosh said.

 Cantaloupe, the police chief, said he hopes Dunn's death will lead to new legislation.